nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### by appointments: `/appt`

-Finds all the appointments of a certain patient.
+Finds all past appointments of a certain patient.

 Format: `get /appt INDEX`

+* Returns the past appointments of the patient at the specified `INDEX`.
+* The index refers to the index number shown in the patient list panel.
+* The index **must be a positive integer** 1, 2, 3, …​

 Example: `get /appt 3` will return <br>
 `On: 12 Jun 2022; Diagnosis: Common viral flu; Prescribed Medication: [lozenges][panadol]`  <br>